0xDEADFED5/anti_defender/README.md

 The current version of wsc.dll has a little security check at the beginning that terminates itself if it thinks something fishy is going on.
 There's a lil 1 byte patch included to bypass that.

+## Installation instructions

+- Download the release and extract to a folder

+- Download avast_free_antivirus_offline_setup.exe and put it in that folder

+- Run wsc_extract.exe to grab the necessary files from inside the installer

+- Delete avast_free_antivirus_offline_setup.exe if you want

+- Run anti_defender_loader.exe

+To uninstall:

+- Run `anti_defender_loader.exe --disable`

+If Avast's offline installer changes name:

+- Run `wsc_extract.exe new_filename_here`

 ## How it works